technicalwriting/dev/data/embeddings.rst

 :sup:`1` I borrowed this phrase from `Embeddings: What they are why they matter <https://simonwillison.net/2023/Oct/23/embeddings/>`_.

-:sup:`2` The math obviously works, as evidenced by the ``king - man + woman ≈ queen`` anecdote.
-All I'm saying is to be careful about leaning too heavily on 2D or 3D analogies.

 .. _embeddings-applications:

 ------------
 Applications
 ------------

-I could tell you exactly how I think we can advance the state of the art in technical writing with embeddings, but where's the fun in that?
+I could tell you exactly how I think we might advance the state of the art in technical writing with embeddings, but where's the fun in that?
 Let's cover a basic example to put the intuition-building exercise into practice and then wrap up this post.